📝

 AProvided that control over environment is given, employees only thrive

-CEmployees thrive only if they are given control over their environment, though
+BEmployees thrive only if they are given control over their environment, though

-DNot only do employees thrive but also they are given control over environment
+CNot only do employees thrive but also they are given control over environment

 💡